splynx/docs/files/en/networking/troubleshooting_radius/troubleshooting_radius.md

 * **\[card\] Log off** - The same as **Log out** but for Prepaid vouchers.
 * **Reject card** - The same as **Reject** but for Prepaid vouchers.

-In case of authentication errors or logging off the reason can be shown.
+In case of authentication errors or logging off, the reason can be shown.

+---

-If this file is empty or gives not enough information, Radius server should be set to debug mode.
+If `radius/short.log` is empty or gives not enough information, Radius server should be set to debug mode.

 Splynx Radius server consist of 2 daemons – splynx_radd and freeradius.
 Both of them have different debugging and show different information.
 Let’s start with splynx_radd debugging: